 Do look out for his work of improvised engineering excellence–made from nearly 100% recycled materials–if you are in the area.
 I doth my cap to Mr Hodnett for his wonderful contribution to the cause.
 If anyone would like a Green Party poster (at no cost), please feel free to contact me at firstname.lastname@example.org.
 At this late stage in proceedings, they are, unfortunately, ‘collection only’!

 My thanks to you, the reader, for glancing at this blog, and for your continued support: I received an email from a constituent only today praising my campaign for its visibility in Daventry (which I am extremely pleased about given our limited resources and manpower).
 I have enjoyed reading responses from petitioners regarding my stance on a range of issues these past few weeks, had some great conversations with residents on the leafleting trail, and met some wonderful volunteers along the way.
 I am endlessly grateful to have been granted the opportunity to stand as a Parliamentary candidate for the Green Party in this General Election.
-It has been an extremely positive, fulfilling experience, and is one I would recommend to anyone.
-Now it is time for a run, and to reflect on what a great journey this has been so far.
+It has been an extremely positive, fulfilling experience, and one I would recommend to anyone.
+I have run my own campaign on a shoestring budget without the human resources of my competition, and done my very best.
+Now it is time to go for a run, and to reflect on what a great journey this has been so far.